ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 OneDrive allows users to work on content that is stored online in the cloud as well as store and synchronise content locally through the OneDrive for Business client.
 Synchronising this content between the client device and OneDrive storage can consume a considerable amount of bandwidth especially if the internet connection is slow.
 The OneDrive for Business client provides the capability to shape upload and download rates for synchronising content hence reducing the impact on the network.
 If the internet connection is too slow the end user can continue to work on the content locally and the content will be automatically synchronised by OneDrive for Business client when the internet connection speed improves.

-Table 99 OneDrive for Business Design Decisions for all agencies and implementation types.
+OneDrive for Business Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---